maginemu/webpay-node/README.md

     $ npm install

-Then run the tests:
+Then run the tests and jshint:

-    $ make test
+    $ make

 ## Acknowledge